dspv/kit/README.md

 Free: Fork and modify (it's open source).
 Team tier: Customize via config.

 **Do I need Claude Code or Cursor?**
-No. Kit works with any AI assistant (or none).
+No. DevKit works with any AI assistant (or none).
 Just optimized for AI workflows.

 **Will this slow me down?**
 Opposite.
 Faster development.
 No debates about "where should this doc go?"
 Clear standards = faster decisions.